Ten Famous Portuguese – A Travel Blog

-António Egas Moniz (1874-1955), a neurologist, won the Nobel Prize in Medicine in 1949 for his pioneering work in psychosurgery, what he called ‘leucotomy’ and what later became know as lobotomy.
+António Egas Moniz (1874-1955), a neurologist, won the Nobel Prize in Medicine in 1949 for his work in psychosurgery.
+What he called ‘leucotomy’ later became know as lobotomy.

-Here’s a kicker: in 1939 Moniz was shot by a schizophrenic patient and was thereafter confined to a wheelchair.
+Here’s a kicker: in 1939 a schizophrenic patient shot Moniz.
+Thereafter he was confined to a wheelchair.

 José Saramago (1922-2010) received the Nobel Prize in Literature in 1998.
-He is known for being critical of institutions such as the Catholic Church and the International Monetary Fund.
+He engages in critiques of institutions such as the Catholic Church and the International Monetary Fund.

-Saramago did not become famous until he was sixty with the publication of his fourth novel which was translated as Baltasar and Blimunda for which he gained international recognition.
+Saramago did not become famous until he was sixty with the publication of his fourth novel.
+It was translated as Baltasar and Blimunda and gained him international recognition.
 Speaking of Top Ten lists, Balthasar made mine for Ten Famous Ethiopians.

 Famous Portuguese: Fado

-Fado is a category in itself, and the singer Amália Rodrigues (1920-1999) is at the top of the list.
+Fado is a category in itself.
+The singer Amália Rodrigues (1920-1999) is at the top of the list.

-The singing style can be traced back to Lisbon in the early 19th century and likely has an etymology going back to Latin fatum ‘fate.’
+The singing style can be traced back to Lisbon in the early 19th century.
+It likely has an etymology going back to Latin fatum ‘fate.’
 The topic can be anything but is usually saudade ‘longing’ with the sense of nostalgia and irreparable loss, probably of a love.
 It is accompanied by guitars and mandolins.

-Listen to Rodrigues sing “Cum que voz” with words form the classical poet Luis de Camões (see below)
+Listen to Rodrigues sing “Cum que voz” with words from the classical poet Luis de Camões (see below)

 Famous Portuguese Poets